jkabila/Dataset4-Iris/README.md

 Note:
 This README file provides basic information about the Iris dataset.
 For detailed analysis, code examples, and applications, please refer to accompanying documentation, tutorials, or academic resources.

-Note:
-This README file provides basic information about the Iris dataset.
-For detailed analysis, code examples, and applications, please refer to accompanying documentation, tutorials, or academic resources